Hello, I’m Natasha.

 Somewhere—Something began as a personal exploration—

-For over a decade, I practised as a registered architect, contributing to award-winning projects within several influential design practices.
-It was work defined by a deep respect for precision, rigour, and the kind of detail that most people wouldn’t notice.
+For over a decade, I practised as a registered architect, crafting award-winning projects with several influential design practices.
+The work was driven by precision, care, and the kind of detail most people wouldn’t normally notice.

-With a self-directed shift in focus towards branding and visual identity, learning graphic and web design along the way, these days, I mostly engage with individuals and small businesses, helping them articulate their narratives.
+With a self-directed shift in focus towards branding and visual identity, learning graphic and web design along the way, these days, I mostly engage with individuals and small businesses, helping them articulate their narratives through a visual language.

-While I often work independently, each project is collaborative—shaped by different minds, hands, and perspectives.
-I tap into my network of trusted specialists and creatives to bring the right expertise to the project team when needed.
+While I often work independently, every project is shaped collaboratively.
+I draw on a trusted network of specialists to bring in the right expertise when it’s needed.

-Design, for me, is an ongoing conversation—a means to understand and express the evolving nature of identity in our interconnected world.
+Design, for me, is an ongoing conversation, a way to understand and express the evolving nature of identity in our interconnected world.

 Through Somewhere—Something, I help individuals and small businesses shape their brand stories and visual identities.